mynguy/movieGradle/README.md

 # movieGradle
 #
-# Serialization and deserialization of Movie sets
+# Serialization and Deserialization of Movie Sets

 ### README: